As a young child, picture books were my refuge…

 I found road maps, oodles of books, seminars on everything PB-related, but relatively little on the cognitive road map for coming up with ideas.
 Again, the same issue.

 Hey, but that doesn’t make sense.
-After all, it’s rather easy to analyze the basis for a successful book idea, isn’t it?
+After all, it should be rather easy to analyze the basis for successful book ideas, shouldn’t it?

 They are twisted, twilight ideas (‘twideas’), juxtapositions, surprising, incongruous, wrong, childish, unexpected.
 But wherever do they come from?